ottuco/ottu-checkout-android/README.md

 **Localized**: We support the following localizations: English, Arabic.

-#### Recommended usage

-If you're selling digital products or services that will be consumed within your app, (e.g. subscriptions, in-game currencies, game levels, access to premium content, or unlocking a full version), you must use Apple's in-app purchase APIs.
-See the [App Store review guidelines](https://developer.apple.com/app-store/review/guidelines/#payments) for more information.
-For all other scenarios you can use this SDK to process payments via Stripe.

 #### Privacy

 The OttuCheckout SDK collects data to help us improve our products and prevent fraud.
 This data is never used for advertising and is not rented, sold, or given to advertisers.